subframe7536/vscode-codeimg/README.md

 The popular existing extensions lack maintenance and have limited customization options.
 I spent some weekend time creating this extension, hoping to add a more modern UI and additional configuration options.

+### How it works?

+Call built-in command `editor.action.clipboardCopyWithSyntaxHighlightingAction` and parse the clipboard content to HTML.

+### Limitation

+- no effect about `editor.bracketPairColorization`
+- "pollute" your clipboard

 ## Features

 - Generate beautiful image
 - Copy or save image in `PNG` / `JPG` / `WEBP` format
-- Click line number to highlight lines in 3 styles
+- **Click line number to highlight lines in 3 styles**

 ## Settings